 Showcase IDX has launched a fully updated (rebuilt from scratch), and significantly improved, version of our automated IDX listing page XML Sitemaps for Google Search Console.

 This update is already live and there is nothing that you need to do to enable this new version.

 In the previous version of our XML Sitemaps, we were building each sitemap index page on the fly, which was accurate, but also was slower than we wanted it to be.
 Especially, because to render any sitemap page, it required any and all of the previous sitemap index pages before it to be built before that page could be rendered and provided to the browser or search engine.
-So page 35 previously required pages 1-34 to be built during the request for page 35 which often caused it to be very slow for large MLSs.
+So page 35 previously required pages 1-34 to be built during the request for page 35 which often caused it to be very slow for large MLSs such as Bright MLS.
 Yeah, we know… not great.

 How we do it?